 Valedictorian and Salutatorian

-Each year a Valedictorian and Salutatorian from the graduating class (2010 and beyond) will be determined based upon the following criteria after the final grades for the senior year are recorded.
+Each year a Valedictorian and Salutatorian from the graduating class will be determined based upon the following criteria after the final grades for the senior year are recorded.

 1. To be considered for this award, a student must have completed the Kansas

-Scholars Curriculum as listed in the most recent LCHS Student Handbook (see pg.7).
+Honors Scholars Curriculum as listed in the most recent LCHS Student Handbook (see pg.8).

 2. Selection will be based upon the highest overall grade point average for the

-four years of high school (25 credits) based upon a weighted 4.0 scale.

-2A.Beginning with the Class of 2016 the highest overall GPA will not be based on a weighted scale.
-Also for 2016, course percentages will be utilized to determine class rank.
+four years of high school using a 4.0 scale.(25 Credits - Highest Overall GPA on Kansas Honors Scholars Curriculum and LCHS Graduation requirements only.)
+Course percentages will be used as well in figuring GPA for those Kansas Honors Scholars Curriculum courses and those courses required for LCHS Graduation.

-3. In the event of more than one student having a GPA over 4.0, preference will
+3. In the event of more than one student having a GPA of 4.0, percentages in the Kansas Honors Scholars Curriculum classes will be used to break the tie.

-go to those who have completed all their coursework with no grade lower

-than an “A”.

 4. In the event of a tie, the Composite score of the ACT will be utilized in order to

 establish the Valedictorian.